 Do I need to tip in Norway?

-It is perfectly fine not to tip but if you do receive exceptional service, feel free to.
+It is perfectly fine not to tip, but if you receive exceptional service, feel free to.
 Most service staff in Norway are paid a decent salary and do not rely on tips.

 Can I drink tap water in Oslo